spectrocloud/librarium/content/docs/16-spectro-downloads.md

 <WarningBox>

 Starting with Palette 4.0, the installation of PCG is done through the Palette CLI.
-Refer to the Palette CLI [pcg command](/palette-cli/commands/#pcg) document for installation guidance.
+Refer to the Palette CLI [PCG command](/palette-cli/commands/#pcg) document for installation guidance.

 </WarningBox>